 Autodesk has operating leases for real estate, vehicles, and certain equipment.
-Leases have remaining lease terms of less than 1 year to 69 years, some of which include options to extend the lease with renewal terms from 1 year to 10 years and some of which include options to terminate the leases from less than 1 year to 9 years.
-Options to extend the lease are included in the lease liability if they are reasonably certain of being exercised.
+Leases have remaining lease terms of less than 1 year to 68 years, some of which include options to extend the lease with renewal terms from 1 year to 10 years and some of which include options to terminate the leases from less than 1 year to 9 years.
+Options to extend or terminate the lease are considered in determining the lease term when it is reasonably certain that the option will be exercised.
 Payments under our lease arrangements are primarily fixed; however, certain lease agreements contain variable payments, which are expensed as incurred and not included in the operating lease assets and liabilities.
 These amounts include payments affected by the Consumer Price Index, payments for common area maintenance that are subject to annual reconciliation, and payments for maintenance and utilities.
 The Company's leases do not contain residual value guarantees or material restrictive covenants.
 Short-term leases are recognized in the Condensed Consolidated Statements of Operations on a straight-line basis over the lease term.
 Short-term lease expense was not material for the periods presented.
 Changes in operating lease right-of-use assets and operating lease liabilities are presented net in the "accounts payable and other liabilities" line in the Condensed Consolidated Statements of Cash Flows.